 AWS Direct Connect provides a private connection between a customer's on-premises data center and the AWS cloud without using the public internet.
 This Amazon networking service uses an Ethernet cable to connect an organization's internal workloads to one of AWS' Direct Connect locations.

-This connection creates multiple virtual interfaces to Amazon's publicly accessible cloud services or to private resources hosted on AWS, while also maintaining network separation between the two environments.
+This connection creates multiple virtual interfaces to Amazon's publicly accessible cloud services or to private resources hosted on AWS.
+Users can access private and public resources with the same connection while maintaining network separation between the two environments.
 AWS Direct Connect is particularly useful for organizations with strict governance and compliance rules that require private connectivity.

 AWS cloud users can choose between two types of connections with this service -- dedicated or hosted.
 The dedicated connection uses an Ethernet cable to create a connection with an individual customer.
 AWS cloud users request a dedicated connection through the AWS Direct Connect console, the command-line interface or the API.
 The hosted connection requires an AWS Direct Connect Partner to provision the physical Ethernet connection on behalf of a customer.
 For the hosted connection, IT teams must choose a partner in the AWS Direct Connect Delivery Partners Program.